 Panda Bears are native to south-central China and are recognized by their unique black and white pattern.
 Black patches surround their eyes, ears and around their bodies.

 More about Panda Bears:

-The panda’s taxonomic classification was widely debated because of the unique traits it shares with both bears and racoons.
-Studies have concluded pandas to belong to the bear family, and its closest relative is the Spectacled Bear.
+The panda’s taxonomic classification was widely debated because of the unique traits it shares with both bears and raccoons.
+Studies have concluded pandas do in fact belong to the bear family, with its closest relative is the Spectacled Bear.

 IUCN Status: Vulnerable.
 Roughly 250 pandas live in captivity in China, while nearly 50 live in captivity outside of China.
 Less than 2000 pandas are estimated to be living in the wild.